chiroito/Jfr4Jdbc/README.md

 # Jfr4Jdbc

 ## Attention
 **Jfr4Jdbc is NOT Oracle product.
-It is required Java Flight Recorder.
+It requires Java Flight Recorder.
 If you would like to know the license of Java Flight Recorder, please check the BCL For Java SE or, please contact the Oracle. **
 BCL For Java SE
 http://www.oracle.com/technetwork/java/javase/terms/license/index.html
 Contact Oracle